Experimental Demonstration of a Decentralized Electromagnetic Formation Flying Control Using Alternating Magnetic Field Forces: Time-Averaged Formation Dynamics with Sinusoidal Controls

 where the amplitudes $\{ \mathbf{p}_{ij,k} \}^{\infty}_{k=0}$ are the control variables.

-The following result characterizes the decoupling feature of the piecewise-sinusoidal control (\ref{u_i}).
-This result is from \cite[Proposition 1]{Abbasi2022} and is a consequence of averaging the product of sinusoids over an integer number of periods.
+The key idea of AMFF is that the amplitude pair $(\mathbf{p}_{ij,k},\mathbf{p}_{ji,k})$ at the common frequency $\omega_{ij}$ determines the time-averaged forces between satellites $i$ and $j$. \Cref{fig:Moment_forces} illustrates this concept for 3 satellites, where the components of $\mathbf{u}_i$ and $\mathbf{u}_j$ at $\omega_{ij}$ cause the time-averaged forces between satellites $i$ and $j$.
+The following result characterizes this decoupling property, which allows us to formalize the core concept of AMFF.
+The result is from \cite[Proposition~1]{Abbasi2022}, and it is a consequence of averaging the product of sinusoids over an integer number of periods.

 \begin{proposition} Let $i, j \in \mathbb{N}$, and let $\mathbf{r}$ be a constant.
 Then, for all $k \in \mathbb{N}$,

 \end{proposition}